EMER-K1: Design

 Reports suggested that the development of the EMER-K1 was made possible due to technical assistance from Singapore, in violation of United Nations arms sanctions.
 This was also made possible due to machinery allegedly supplied by Singapore.

 Construction of the EMER-K1s were done via stamping with all-metal bodies.
 The design was based on other assault rifles like the SAR21, SA80, M16, IMI Tavor and the Steyr AUG.

 The EMER-K1's flash hider, carry handle, magazine housing, bayonet stud, sling swivels and flip aperture sights are based on the M16 series.
 The pistol grip, trigger, trigger guard, stock and vent holes are based on the SA80 series.

 The rifle’s action appears to be based on the QBZ-95's gas piston.
 The fire selector has three settings and is positioned on the left side behind the magazine well with the charging handle position on the right side.

 Variants

 EMER-K1 Assault Rifle

 The basic version of the EMER-K1.
+It, like the LMG version, are 832mm in length with effective range and firing rate as 400m and 650 rounds per minute.
+Its weight is 4 kg.

 EMER-K1 LMG

 An LMG version of the EMER-K1.
 The barrel appears to be an AKM-based muzzle-climb compensator while having a different handguard.
+It is 500g heavier at 4.5kg with no magazine.